-It is a matter for individual schools and colleges as to whether they choose to have one or more deputy designated safeguarding lead(s).
-Any deputies should be trained to the same standard as the designated safeguarding lead.
-Whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection, as set out above, remains with the designated safeguarding lead; this lead responsibility should not be delegated.
+St Clare's has two deputy DLS's for the IB and Pre-IB programmes: Tessa Ely and Karen Stobbart.
+Jessica Black, Patricia Alvarez and Denise Hopwood are Assistant DSLs at the International College and Summer and Short Courses.
+They are trained to the same standard as the designated safeguarding lead.
+Whilst the activities of the designated safeguarding lead can be delegated to these appropriately trained deputies, the ultimate lead responsibility for child protection, as set out above, remains with the designated safeguarding lead; this lead responsibility should not be delegated.